Dulles International Airport: 21st century

 In 2019, four new major international routes were added.
 Alitalia began non-stop service utilizing an Airbus A330 to Rome-Fiumicino, operating five times weekly during the peak summer season, reducing to three times weekly during the winter season.
 EgyptAir operates a Boeing 787–9 with nonstop service to Cairo three times a week year-round.
-TAP Air Portugal flies five times weekly with nonstop service to Lisbon onboard the Airbus A321LR, A330-900 and sometimes the A330-200.
-As of May 2019, United Airlines began non-stop service to Tel-Aviv, utilizing a Boeing 777-200ER operating three times a week.
+TAP Air Portugal flies five times weekly with nonstop service to Lisbon on board the Airbus A321LR, A330-900 and sometimes the A330-200.
+By that May, United began non-stop service to Tel-Aviv, initially utilizing a Boeing 777-200ER on a thrice-weekly schedule.

-In 2020, LOT Polish, Iberia and Swiss were all due to start service to Dulles but have been delayed due to the COVID-19 pandemic.
-LOT Polish are due to begin service onboard their Boeing 787 to Warsaw, Iberia will begin service onboard their A330-300 to Madrid and Swiss upgraded their Miami route from an A330-300 to a 777-300ER.
-With this change, the A330-300 that used to serve on the Miami route will now fly into Washington Dulles from Zürich.
-So far only the Iberia route has been implemented.
+In 2020, LOT Polish, Iberia and Swiss were all scheduled to begin service to Dulles, but these were postponed due to the COVID-19 pandemic.
+LOT Polish were scheduled to provide Boeing 787 service from Warsaw, Iberia to provide Airbus A330-300 service from Madrid, and Swiss to provide Airbus A330-300 service from Zürich.
+So far only the Iberia and the Swiss routes have been implemented.

-In 2021, regional airline Southern Airways Express made Dulles its East Coast hub, switching from BWI.
-Southern Airways will operate flights between Dulles and small airports in Pennsylvania and West Virginia, some of them on Essential Air Service contracts.
+In 2021, regional airline Southern Airways Express moved their East Coast hub from BWI to Dulles.
+The airline announced it would operate flights between Dulles and small airports in Pennsylvania and West Virginia, some of them on Essential Air Service contracts.

 On November 15, 2022, the airport's Washington Metro station opened as part of the Phase 2 extension of the Silver Line, from Wiehle–Reston East station to Ashburn.